bcgov/aries-vcr/docker/README.md

 ### Live Web Development

-The Credential Registry can also be brought up in a state where local modifications to the tob-web component are detected automatically, resulting in recompilation of the Javascript and CSS resources and a page reload when viewed in a web browser.
+The Credential Registry can also be brought up in a state where local modifications to the vcr-web component are detected automatically, resulting in recompilation of the Javascript and CSS resources and a page reload when viewed in a web browser.
 To run TheOrgBook using this method execute:

 ```sh
 ./manage web-dev